15th January 2020

 It’s the most important holiday in the Chinese calendar and consists of weeks of preparations and celebrations.

-Take a look at some of our suggestions on how to commemorate the Year of the Pig with your Scout group tonight or through the rest of the week:
+Take a look at some of our suggestions on how to commemorate the Year of the Rat with your Scout group over the next couple of weeks:

 Did you know?
 Red in China represents good luck, happiness and celebration.